NativeScript/docs-v7/docs/tooling/changing-appid.md

 # What is App identifier

 The App ID is a unique string, which contain two or more strings, separated by a dot.
 It is used to identify your app on the device and in the store(iTunes Store / Google Play Store), where it is published.
 The application identifier refers to the Bundle ID for iOS and application ID - Android based on the mobile OS the app is built for.
 Each string must start with a letter and should contain only letters and numbers.
-The app identifier must not begin with an uppercase letter.
+The app identifier must not begin with an uppercase letter or number.
 In NativeScript we will use the project name, which is set, while executing the create command (`tns create <project_name>`), for the initial App ID(e.g. `org.nativescript.{appName}`).

 ## How to change the App ID